Hawaii is such a great place to live, offering beautiful year-round weather, remarkable natural beauty, and a lavish culture.

 The following list offers a range of options that would be viable for most and are good sources of income for anyone with a busy schedule seeking flexible work.

-UberEats is one of the fastest, most flexible ways to earn some extra cash.
+Uber Eats is one of the fastest, most flexible ways to earn some extra cash.
 The best part is you don’t even need a car.
 You can choose Uber Walker or Uber Biker.
 The profile is extremely quick to set up also.
-The longest part is the background check which generally comes back within 2-3 days.
+The longest part of onboarding is the background check, which generally comes back within 2-3 days.

-The above image shows a breakdown of two quick UberEats shifts.
-Two 3 and 1/2 of shifts were able to earn me over 200 dollars in extra spending money.
-You can earn the most money if you have a car for UberEats, but is in no way a requirement.
-Without a car, I earned about 15-20 dollars per hour, but with a car, I was earning closer to 25-30 dollars.
+The above image shows a breakdown of two quick Uber Eats shifts, where we earned more than $25 per hour in extra spending money.
+You can earn the most money if you have a car for Uber Eats, but it’s in no way a requirement.
+Without a car, we earned about $15-20 per hour, but with a car, this can rise closer to $25-35.

-2) Host/ Hostess At A Restaurant
+2) Host/Hostess At a Restaurant

 In most parts of Hawaii, especially Honolulu, there are many opportunities to gain employment in hospitality.
 Bartender, host/hostess and waiter/waitress positions can be found readily in the tourist areas throughout Hawaii due to the volatile nature of people coming and going from the islands.